Elfsong/Luna/README.md

 If test_sr list has a list of valid SRs and eval is True, we also provide evaluation results at the end.

 ```
-bash init_run.sh --openai_key [YOUR OPENAI KEY]  (If nothing else has changed, this script will simply run on the new data files specified as above)
+bash init_test.sh --openai_key [YOUR OPENAI KEY]  (If nothing else has changed, this script will simply run on the new data files specified as above)
 ```

 You can change the openai_key and other parameters in a config file and run with it by following this:

 ```
-bash run_extractor --config [CONFIG FILE PATH]
+bash run_extractors.sh --config [CONFIG FILE PATH]
 ```

 ### 3. Train/Test "Send to GPT or not" Binary Classifier related code can be found under src/filter_training